Irev-Dev/curated-code-cad/README.md

 - License: GPL-2
 - ~Online editor~

 The rest of the packages are in alphabetical order, but OpenScad gets a special mention because it's the OG.
 Many of the projects below were inspired by OpenScad and is the most well-known choice.
-If you're new to code-cad this is the safest choice, even if only from tutorials and content perspective.
+If you're new to code-cad this is the safest choice.
+The syntax is easy to pick up and there lots of guides around the internet.

 ### [OpenCascade](https://www.opencascade.com/)
 - [Repo](https://github.com/tpaviot/oce)